shirsendu849/airflow_setup_repo/README.md

 # airflow_setup_repo
-This repository will set up airflow in AWS EC2
+Apache Airflow is a workflow orchestration tool.
+In this repository we will be go through with steps to set up airflow in a AWS EC2 machine.

+#